 Join an Existing DBT Team: Attend Dialectical Behavior Therapy Foundational Training™

-People joining an existing DBT team are eligible to apply for Dialectical Behavior Therapy Foundational Training.
 This five-day training is designed specifically for individual or group therapists who are members of an Intensively trained team, but who have not completed Intensive training themselves.
-It is not a substitute for Intensive training, but is meant to assist teams with a new member (eg hired new staff or experienced turnover).
+It is not a substitute for Intensive training, but is meant to assist teams with a new member (eg. hired new staff or experienced turnover).
 This training allows newer team members to get trained up at a five-day training that will cover the standard content of DBT.

 If I don’t have a team, can I still integrate DBT within my practice?

-The majority of data on DBT’s effectiveness have tested the standard model of DBT (i.e., individual treatment, skills training, phone coaching, and consultation team).
-Since there has been very little research to examine the specific role of the DBT consultation team thus far, more research is needed before researchers can make an empirically supported case for the relationship between consultation team and staff, client, and programmatic outcomes.
+The majority of the research on DBT’s effectiveness has tested the standard model of DBT and includes the DBT consultation team.
 This means that in order to do DBT to fidelity, you must be on a DBT consultation team.

-Why does a DBT team require at least 3 people, but no more than 8?
+Why does BTECH require DBT training teams to have at least 3 people, but no more than 8?

-There are several reasons why DBT requires that teams have at least three people, and that teams larger than eight people are encouraged to split into smaller teams.
+There are several reasons why we require that teams in training have at least three people, and that teams larger than eight people are encouraged to split into smaller teams.